Foreign policy of the George W. Bush administration: International trade

-Bush supported free trade policies and legislation but resorted to protectionist policies on occasion.
+President Bush supported free trade policies and legislation but resorted to protectionist policies on occasion.
 Tariffs on imported steel imposed by the White House in March 2002 were lifted after the World Trade Organization (WTO) ruled them illegal.
 Bush explained that the safeguard measures had "achieved their purpose", and "as a result of changed economic circumstances", it was time to lift them.
 Bush used the authority he gained from the Trade Act of 2002 to push through bilateral trade agreements with several countries.
 Bush also sought to expand multilateral trade agreements through the WTO, but negotiations were stalled in the Doha Development Round for most of Bush's presidency.
 On August 31, 2004, WTO arbitrators authorized the European Union and other leading U.S. trade partners to impose economic sanctions against the United States for violation of global trade laws.
 The decision by the WTO was one of several cases where the U.S. was found to have been in breach of international trade rules.

-However, Bush pursued and signed free trade agreements with several countries, including Australia, Bahrain, Chile, Morocco, Oman, Peru, Singapore, Jordan, Ukraine, and with six countries under the Central American Free Trade Agreement.
+However, Bush pursued and signed free trade agreements with several countries, including Australia, Bahrain, Chile, Colombia, Jordan, Morocco, Oman, Peru, Panama, Singapore, South Korea, Ukraine, and with six countries under the Central American Free Trade Agreement.